Author: Ahsan Qureshi

 Symptoms

-• High spend on long lists of search terms with zero conversions.
+• Large tail of search terms with spend but zero conversions.

 Why it happens